apoorvanand/introsde-2017-userinterface/README.md

 *	once a day check the goal how many goal the user  and increase its field regard to the response.

 ## 4. NOTES
-Note that the web application require a Fitbit account, make also sure to have enabled the localization on your browser.
+Note that the web application requires a Fitbit account, make also sure to have enabled the localization on your browser.